borfast/acmemegastore/README.md

 #### Running the application

 With all the Python packages installed and Redis running, you're ready to finally launch the application.
-In the project root, execute `python -m acme .server`.
+In the project root, execute `pipenv run python -m acme.server`.

 For this method, the API is available at `http://0.0.0.0:8080/api/recent_purchases/` instead of